Tiffany Aching: Works

+Tiffany is also the in-universe author of the tie-in book Tiffany Aching’s Guide to Being a Witch by Rhianna Pratchett and Gabrielle Kent, published in 2023 in part to celebrate twenty years of the character.

 Creation

-Pratchett has said Tiffany Aching "started with a girl lying down by a river, on the first page of The Wee Free Men".
+Pratchett once said that Tiffany Aching "started with a girl lying down by a river, on the first page of The Wee Free Men".
 In his youth, Pratchett was "fascinated" by a nearby chalk pit, and like Tiffany knew how to read words before being able to pronounce them.
 The Wee Free Men features "a lot of [his] past" in its descriptions.
 A lot of Tiffany's understanding of the world is based on Pratchett's own experiences.

 With Tiffany, Pratchett wanted to "restate" the purpose of magic on the Discworld and the relationship between wizards, witches and others.
 He included ideas of responsibility and "guarding your society" as he felt it drew closer to the reality of a witch – that is, "the village herbalist, the midwife, the person who knew things"; like a designated driver, a witch is her community's 'designated sensible person'.
 Pratchett found a young protagonist useful, because when one is young "you have to learn".
 The name "Tiffany" was chosen deliberately, to be poorly evocative of a witch.